Lab 1 - Bash

 - If the script cannot find the

-directory in the expected location, it should print “cannot find sonnets directory” and exit with status 2. - Write three test cases; write each test’s command in a separate single-line file
+sonnetsdirectory in the expected location, it should print “cannot find sonnets directory” and exit with status 2. - Write three test cases; write each test’s command in a separate single-line file

 For example,

 $ ./shake.sh spring CII: My love is strengthen'd, though more weak in seeming;...
 CIV: To me, fair friend, you never can be old,...
 I: From fairest creatures we desire increase,...
 LIII: What is your substance, whereof are you made,...
 LXIII: Against my love shall be as I am now,...
-XCVIII: From you have I been absent in the spring,... $ ./shake.sh computer $
+XCVIII: From you have I been absent in the spring,... $ ./shake.sh computer $How many hits will you get if you shake

-? :-)
+love? :-)

 What to hand in, and how

-For the command/pipeline questions, write all your answers in a single file commands.txt
+For the command/pipeline questions, write all your answers in a single file commands.txt.

 Include each command and its output.